The business of venture capital begins and ends with your entrepreneurs and portfolio companies succeeding and generating massive outcomes.

 3. Advice and Wisdom

 People tend to gravitate to what they know.
-If your entrepreneur is a technical founder, he might prioritize product development and disregard the go-to-market or commercial areas of the business or vice versa.
+If your entrepreneur is a technical founder, he might prioritize product development and disregard the go-to-market or commercial areas of the business, or vice versa.

 As an advisor, it is your job to plug knowledge gaps by providing advice, or better yet, connecting CEOs and their teams with the right resources.
-For example, If one of your portcos faces a specific issue, perhaps you can connect them with another portco that has navigated the same problem before.
+For example, if one of your portcos faces a specific issue, perhaps you can connect them with another portco that has navigated the same problem before.

 Lindsay Knight from Chicago Ventures suggests building communities for people leading specific disciplines across the portfolio.
 For example, a senior role within a startup is often lonely; these executives are the only person in their company doing their job (often, they’re the only person doing three jobs).
 So Lindsay will often connect these leaders with people in similar roles elsewhere in the portfolio.
-Even if there isn’t a specific request for help, just the connectivity, and ability to talk to someone who’s experienced some of the same things can be a massive benefit.
+Even if there isn’t a specific request for help, just the connectivity and ability to talk to someone who’s experienced some of the same things can be a massive benefit.

 4. Investor Introductions

-For most investors, you have a much larger network of investors than the founders of your portfolio companies do – along with a better understanding of what they look for.
-As a result, a large part of the value add you can bring to your CEOs is coaching them on the capital-raising process and introducing them to future financing sources.
+For most investors, you have a much larger network of investors than the founders of your portfolio companies do, along with a better understanding of what they look for.
+As a result, a large part of the value you can bring to your CEOs is coaching them on the capital-raising process and introducing them to future financing sources.
 Done well, this creates a number of positives for your fund:

 - You’ll likely be able to get more honest feedback from other investors about why they may have turned down the portfolio company, which allows you to better help them hone their pitch and narrative to be successful in future conversations.